bright/new-www/content/blog/breaking-down-the-alt-attribute-myth-in-img-tag-best-practices.md

 </html>
 ```

-To simulate a screen reader experience, we can utilize the “Screen Reader” Google Chrome extension (as well as built-in OS Voice Over), accessible [here](https://chromewebstore.google.com/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn?hl=pl&utm_source=ext_sidebar).
+To simulate a screen reader experience, we can utilize the “**Screen Reader**” Google Chrome extension (as well as built-in OS Voice Over), accessible [here](https://chromewebstore.google.com/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn?hl=pl&utm_source=ext_sidebar).

 <div className="image">![Screen Reader Google Chrome extension logo](/images/screen-reader-logo.png "")</div>

 Now, simply open the HTML file in your browser and activate the extension.
 Once enabled, you’ll notice an orange border highlighting the currently focused element.
-In the backdrop, you’ll find the document’s title, “Alt Attribute Presentation”.
-The first focused element will be “Cat Photo”, where, due to a broken image path, the alt attribute will be read aloud.
-To navigate to the next element, use the shortcut Ctrl + Cmd + Arrow Down (on Mac), and you’ll hear the path for the image (“path-to-image”).
+In the backdrop, you’ll find the document’s title, “*Alt Attribute Presentation*”.
+The first focused element will be “*Cat Photo*”, where, due to a broken image path, the alt attribute will be read aloud.
+To navigate to the next element, use the shortcut `Ctrl + Cmd + Arrow Down` (on Mac), and you’ll hear the path for the image (“*path-to-image*”).
 Significantly, attempting to advance reveals that the scenario involving an empty string as the alt attribute value is not considered, a choice that proves beneficial in certain cases, as demonstrated earlier.

 ## Summary